- This event has passed.

-This February, the ACWR is proud to celebrate Black History Month and remembers the important contributions and achievements of African Americans and Canadians throughout their nation’s history.
+This February, the ACWR is proud to celebrate Black History Month and remembers the important contributions and achievements of BIPOC Canadians.
 Black History Month, which began in 1926 with Harvard-educated African American historian Carter G. Woodson, sets aside time to honour and commemorate the accomplishments of African-Americans and those of the African Diaspora.
 Thereafter, celebrations of Black History began in Canada.
 Black History Month also serves to celebrate how the people of African descent have been a part of shaping Canada’s heritage and identity.
 It also highlights the fight for civil rights, the goals of achieving equality, and by extension, welcome the diversity of Canadian culture.

-Outlined below are online links to opportunities and grant applications for People of Colour:
+Outlined below are online links to opportunities and grant applications for BIPOC artists:

 This program supports Ontario-based Indigenous arts professionals and arts professionals of colour, or ad hoc groups/collectives made up of Indigenous arts professionals or arts professionals of colour for professional development and skill-building opportunities that advance applicants’ work and careers.
 Projects can include: study and training, mentorship, internship and apprenticeship and documentation of artwork.

 (Application deadline May 5, 2022, 1 p.m.
 ET)